 Pharmacist readers will find little new in Lembke’s account, the main elements of which have been described many times elsewhere — patients who demand a quick-fix pill for every ill; manipulative ‘professional patients’; overprescribing doctors; pharmaceutical companies being selective with their data to promote their products; and medical bureaucracies that measure business outcome over wellness.

 Writing from a doctor’s perspective, the author says that most prescribers were just trying to do their best for their patients but were not only poorly trained to recognise or treat addiction but were duped by both patients and ‘big pharma’.
 However, while the author concludes that the prescription drug epidemic is a symptom of a faltering medical system, she offers no useful thoughts on how to improve it.

-Although the book includes some technical and medical terms concerning the drugs involved, the science of addiction and the relationships between doctors, health organisations, pharmaceutical companies and, this being the United States, insurance companies, the book is written in a clear, easy-to-read style with lay readers in mind.
+The book includes some technical and medical terms concerning the drugs involved, the science of addiction, and the relationships between doctors, health organisations, pharmaceutical companies and (this being the United States) insurance companies, but it is written in a clear, easy-to-read style with lay readers in mind.
 It is they who are most likely to find it worthwhile reading.

 Citation: The Pharmaceutical Journal DOI: 10.1211/PJ.2017.20202524